How to Create a Leads Scoring Model: Definitive Guide

 Image by the author: leads scoring training dataset correlations in Graphite

-Predicting Lead Conversion is a great use case of binary machine learning classification.
-Binary, because our target variable we will be training the model for can have only two states - '0 - not converted' and '1 - converted'.
+Predicting lead conversion is a great use case of binary machine learning classification.
+Binary, because our target variable we will be training the model for can have only two states – ‘0 – not converted’ and ‘1 – converted’.

-Run the no-code machine learning model in Graphite
+Run the no-code machine learning model in Graphite Note

-• a binary target column (what are we predicting, with only two distinct states?)
+• A binary target column (what are we predicting, with only two distinct states?)

-• a set of features (other columns that have an impact on the target column)
+• A set of features (other columns that have an impact on the target column)

 In just a few mouse clicks, we will define a model Scenario.